joejag/posh-practice/README.md

 # Suprises while doing Get-Roman

 Hashtables aren't ordered by default.
-You can force it by adding an `[ordered]` before degining the hashtable literal.
+You can force it by adding an `[ordered]` before assigning the hashtable literal.